Orioles to bring in left-field wall; Elias: ‘We overcorrected’

 “Once we came to the decision that that was the case, I decided that this was something we wanted to address as soon as possible.
 We developed a plan to seek a happier medium for these dimensions prior to 2025.”

-During the two-game Wild Card Series that the Orioles lost to Kansas City and scored just one run, both Ramón Urías and Jordan Westburg lost home runs to left field, and over the last three years, Baseball Savant calculates that Ryan Mountcastle lost 10 home runs to the wall.
-Trey Mancini, who was traded in July 2022 lost four home runs. ‘
+During the two-game Wild Card Series that the Orioles lost to Kansas City and scored just one run, both Ramón Urías and Jordan Westburg lost home runs to left field.
+Over the last three years, Baseball Savant calculates that Ryan Mountcastle lost 11 home runs to the wall.
+Trey Mancini, who was traded in July 2022, lost five home runs.

 “We’re seeking a more neutral playing environment, but this is one that we think will assist the pitching environment here at Camden Yards relative to where it was, but be a little less drastic, particularly as it pertains to our right-handed hitters.

-“I know our hitters are obviously going to be excited about.
+“I know our hitters are obviously going to be excited.
 The pitchers will be less excited.
 We’re thinking this will improve the overall style of play and retain some of the benefits from the changes that we made while discarding some of the extremities.”

-The Orioles are in the early stages of recruiting free agents, and Elias wants to add some right-handed hitting outfielders since switch-hitting Anthony Santander may sign elsewhere.
+The Orioles are in the early stages of recruiting free agents, and Elias wants to add some right-handed hitting outfielders since switch-hitting Anthony Santander might sign elsewhere as a free agent after a season in which he hit 44 home runs.

 “That’s not a reason we’re doing it,” Elias said.
 “In many ways, this may make the park less attractive to pitchers, which is one of the reasons that I initially made this change.
 I think a byproduct of this will be that the extremities of the park won’t be so skewed against right-handed bats and that was an unintended consequence.